nallamcharan/Telecom-Customer-Churn-Detection/README.md

   7.3 Prediction

-8-Model Evaluation
+# 8-Model Evaluation
+  Model generated  accuracy .

+  Worked back on recall to generate accurate results by adjusting parameters.

-  accuracy_score(), classification report
+  accuracy_score(), classification report (),classification matrix()

-📈Impact of this System on business
+# 📈Impact of this System on business :

+  Surely this model resuults can directly following places

   1-Churn risk can decrease ..

   2-Business revenue can boost

   3-Company growth can happen

-By using this model we can rectify the churn rate along with overcoming the following things those making churn .
+# By using this model we can rectify the churn rate along with overcoming the following things those making churn .

 ✔ Online Security